 Aluminum anodizing processes are classified based on the type of acidic electrolyte used and the thickness of the oxide layer created.
 The thickness of the oxide layer is important as it determines the protective properties of the oxide layer.

-Based on these criteria, there are three commonly used processes used to anodize aluminum.
+Based on these criteria, there are three commonly used processes.
 Let’s take a look at them:

 1. Type I (Chromic Acid)